-The more I visit Valencia the more I fall in love with the place, so it was no brainer when my husband and I decided to take another weekend break just 30 minutes drive from our home.
-I tend to visit the city often, but not to sightsee, I guess I forget to appreciate it now that it’s been my home for nearly three years.
+The more I visit Valencia the more I fall in love with the place.
+So it was no brainer when my husband and I decided to take another weekend break just 30 minutes drive from our home.
+I tend to visit the city often, but not to sightsee.
+I guess I forget to appreciate it and that it’s been my home for nearly three years.
 But it’s always something we enjoy.

 An elegant Boutique hotel in old Valencia

-The Hotel Caro is a 26 bedroomed refurbished 19th century palace converted to an elegant luxury boutique hotel.
+Hotel Caro is a 26 bedroomed refurbished 19th-century palace converted to an elegant luxury boutique hotel.
 It’s situated about 5 minutes walk from the cathedral and only a stone’s throw away from the ‘old town’.
 After 7 years of careful restoration, the hotel is one of the first historical hotels in Valencia.

-The reception is small and welcoming, with pieces of Roman history displayed around the waiting area, something that you wouldn’t normally get in an average hotel.
-Because Caro only offers 26 bedrooms, the hotel is quiet most of the time I felt that the service much more personal and friendly.
+The reception is small and welcoming, with pieces of Roman history displayed around the waiting area.
+Very different, I thought.
+Something that you wouldn’t normally get in an average hotel.

-Our executive room was a very spacious 44m2 located on the Moorish tower which used to be a wine cellar in the 19th century.
-I like the way you can also find out more about the history of the rooms and displays around the hotel by using QR codes provided.
+Our executive room was a very spacious 44m2 located on the Moorish tower that use to be a wine cellar in the 19th century.
+I like how you can also find out more about the history of the rooms and displays around the hotel by using QR codes provided.

 Maybe we have chosen the wrong room, as I would have preferred to have a balcony or a view.
 Room #4 only features two windows, which faces a wall and houses.

 Apart from those niggling thoughts, we thought the room was very well done and the cleanliness is very impressive.
-I particularly love the open bathroom and separate shower.
-Unfortunately, I didn’t get to try the bath out, but the large shower was good and powerful enough, what you would expect from 5 star hotel.
+I particularly love the open bathroom and a separate shower.

-The fluffy bathrobes, slippers and a wide range of toiletries from Bvlgari were also a plus. :)
+The fluffy bathrobes, slippers and a wide range of toiletries from Bvlgari were also nice. 🙂

 Once we were done checking out our room and deciding where to go that evening, we ventured upstairs which had some more of the original building.